jcampbellcodes/jcampbellcodes.github.io/musician.md

 > "Something tells me there's a bright future ahead for Jack Campbell."
 > - Andrea Swensson, MPR (Minnesota Public Radio)

+Based in Colorado, Jack Campbell & the Head Mess draws on the Minneapolis punk rock tradition of stuffing catchy pop earworms into a gritty garage rock package.
+Led by singer-songwriter Jack Campbell, the band has been bringing a decade's worth of tunes about relationships and mental health to life, with the help of screamin' sax solos and grungey basslines.

-Indie songwriter Jack Campbell's latest release, Lucky Break (2019), comes off the heels of finding his new home base on the Colorado Front Range, where he moved to build audio effects and guitar pedals by day and play his tunes at dives by night.
+Jack's latest release, Lucky Break (2019), comes off the heels of finding his new home base on the Colorado Front Range, where he moved to build audio effects and guitar pedals by day and play his tunes at dives by night.

-Originally hailing from the icy northern Minnesota port town of Duluth, Jack has spent much of the last decade warming up inside with a guitar and a tape recorder.
-In keeping with the Midwestern approach to life, many of the difficult subjects explored in his songs are hidden behind a smirking pop facade.

-Campbell's music has found a worldwide audience following the release of Absentee (2013), with much of his fanbase spread throughout the UK, Germany, and the Netherlands.
+His music has found a worldwide audience following the release of Absentee (2013) and its feature during a Welcome to Night Vale weather segment, with much of his fanbase spread throughout the UK, Germany, and the Netherlands.

-In 2023, Campbell has set his sights on the Boulder/Denver music scene, putting together a live show with the help of a new group of local musicians.

 <br>